lee-lindley/plsql_utilities/README.md

 ### sort

-I almost didn't provide this but the fact that you have to reach out to the SQL engine to do a sort in PL/SQL is sort of annoying.
-It sorts the incoming array and returns a new *japh_util_udt* argument with the sorted results.
+I almost didn't provide this but the fact that you have to reach out to the SQL engine to do a sort in PL/SQL is sort of annoying (you decide whether the pun is  intended).
+It calls the SQL engine to sort the incoming list and returns a new *perlish_util_udt* object with the sorted results.

 ### map

-The array elements are transformed by replacing the token '$\_' with the array element as many times as it appears in the *p_expr* string.
+The list elements are transformed by replacing the token '$\_' with the each list element as many times as it appears in the *p_expr* string.
 Note that this is just an expression version of the Perl *map* functionality.
 We are not doing an anonymous block or anything really fancy.
 We could, but I do not think it would be a good idea.
 Keep your expectations low.

-It returns a new *japh_util_udt* object with the transformed elements.
+It returns a new *perlish_util_udt* object with the transformed elements.

 ### combine

-Not really a Perl thing, but I found myself needing to combine elements of two arrays into a new string value in a corresponding array often.
+Not really a Perl thing because in Perl we would build anonymous arrays/hashes on the fly to do it, but I often find myself needing to combine elements of two lists into a new string value list.
 It works kind of like map and kind of like sort does with the $a and $b variables for different elements (well, different elements in a single list, but hopefully you get the idea).
 Given an expression:

     '$_a_ combines with $_b_'

-and the input array from the object instance plus the input array named *p_arr_b*, it loops through the elements substituting the value from the object instance array whereever '$\_a\_' occurs in the string and the value from the array named *p_arr_b* wherever '$\_b\_' occurs in the string.
+and the input list from the object instance plus the input array named *p_arr_b*, it loops through the elements substituting the value from the object instance array whereever '$\_a\_' occurs in the string, and the value from the array named *p_arr_b* wherever '$\_b\_' occurs in the string.
 The result is stuffed into the return array at the same index.
-You can use different placeholders than '$\*_a_' by specifying the placholder strings in the arguments *p_a* and *p_b*.
+You can use different placeholders than '$\_a\_' by specifying the placholder strings in the arguments *p_a* and *p_b*.

-It returns a new *japh_util_udt* object with the transformed/combined elements.
+It returns a new *perlish_util_udt* object with the transformed/combined elements.

 For our example if the first element of our object array was 'abc' and the first element of *p_arr_b* was 'xyz' we would get